Logging on hold...for now

-Your support made a huge difference in halting the planned timber harvest this year but more work is needed to make permanent change.
-Public Works’ forest management plan continues to split the forest into “5 year harvest increment blocks” with goals of cutting around 900,000 board feet of timber every year and re-enter each stand every 15 years with heavy machinery in the name of “habitat restoration”.
-With the dissolution of the watershed management advisory board and no other official oversight body in place, it will take continued community efforts to get our message through to city officials that this is not how we want our forest managed.
+Your support made a huge difference in halting the planned timber harvest in 2022, but more work is needed to make permanent change.
+The 2022 timber harvest plan was part of the 2013 Corvallis Stewardship Plan, which split the forest into “5 year harvest increment blocks” with goals of cutting around 900,000 board feet of timber every year and re-enter each stand every 15 years with heavy machinery in the name of “habitat restoration”.
+A new Corvallis Forests Stewardship Plan is now in the works, but the task force charged with updating the plan was appointed by and overseen by Public Works.
+There is no Citizen Advisory Board and no other official oversight in place, so it will take continued community efforts to get our message through to city officials that this is not how we want our forest managed.

-We continue to urge the City of Corvallis to put an immediate halt to all logging in the Corvallis Forest until the following actions have been taken to restore public trust:
+We continue to urge the City of Corvallis to maintain the halt to all logging in the Corvallis Forest until the following actions have been taken to restore public trust: